visciang/dataspecs/README.md

 (such as lists, plain maps), can be simply mapped one to one after validation without any additional transformation.

-However, not all Elixir types have natural representations in JSON-like data, for example atoms, dates, or don't want to expose their internals (opaque types).
+However, not all Elixir types have natural representations in JSON-like data (for example atoms and dates) or don't want to expose their internals (opaque types).

 Refer to the library test suite for more examples.